-The Applicant owns the upland parcel adjoining the lease premises, and the existing docking facilities and bank protection have been under lease for many years.
+The Applicant owns the upland parcel adjoining the lease premises, and the existing docking facilities, artificial fill, and bulkhead have been under lease for many years.
 Recreational boating is a water-dependent use that is generally consistent with the common law Public Trust Doctrine.
 The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust land (Pub.
 Resources Code, § 6503.5).
+The artificial fill is not a Public Trust consistent use.
+While new artificial fill is generally not authorized, fill that has been in place for years has been permitted, as long as it does not significantly interfere with Public Trust needs or activities, However, the fill may not be expanded or rebuilt if substantially damaged.

-The bank protection protects the upland property and maintains the integrity of the Sacramento River, which will help protect the Public Trust resources for recreational and navigational use by the public.
-The facilities are located directly adjacent to the upland property and occupy a relatively small area of the river.
+The bulkhead protects the upland property and maintains the integrity of the San Joaquin River, which will help protect the Public Trust resources for recreational and navigational use by the public.
+The facilities are located directly adjacent to the upland property and occupy a relatively small area of the River.
 The proposed lease does not alienate the State's fee simple interest or permanently impair public rights.
 The lease is limited to a 10-year term, does not grant the lessee exclusive rights to the lease premises, and reserves an easement to the public for Public Trust-consistent uses.
 Upon termination of the lease, the lessee may be required to remove the boat dock and appurtenant facilities from State land and restore the lease premises to their original condition.